 European Central Bank Headquarters

 The European Central Bank lowered refinancing rates to 0.0% in 2016.
-They have kept them unchanged since then and are expected to keep them on hold again this time, while the deposit rates remain negative at -0.40%.
-But, we might get a surprise rate cut, either for the ReFi rates or deposit rates by 0.10%, after the dovish remarks we heard from the ECB in the last meeting.
-The market is pricing in two such cuts in interest rates this year by the ECB, so this might be the first time, although expectations are that the ECB remains on hold.
+They have kept them unchanged since then and are expected to keep them on hold again this time, while the deposit rates remained negative at -0.40% for a long time.
+But, we saw a deposit rate cut by 0.10%, after the dovish remarks we have heard from the ECB in the last meetings.
+The market was pricing in two such cuts in interest rates last year by the ECB, but they only cut once, so we might get another rate cut from the ECB this time, as coronavirus spreads in Europe.
+But, keep an eye on the statement and the press conference.
 Please follow us for live coverage in real time of the event and the impact it might have on the currency by experienced analysts.

 <% indicator.indicator_name %>